erichs/presentation-shellcraft/slides.md

 ![Shell - public domain](images/shell.jpg)

-### (an apology for Unix)

 ### [@erichs](http://github.com/erichs)/GitHub

 !NOTES
  I'm calling this talk 'Shellcraft: building a better command line'.
 That's our goal, that's what we'll be doing today.

- On a slightly deeper level, this talk is an apology for Unix.

- I mean that both in the sense of expressing regret, and in the sense of defending or justifying.

- This apology comes in the form of an invitation: I invite you to examine with me how changing our own perspectives a little allows us to see some old technology in a new way.
+ I invite you to examine with me how changing our own perspectives a little allows us to see some old technology in a new way.

  When I say old technology, I mean early 1970s, which in computing terms puts us somewhere roughly in the Paleozoic era.